Easy Gochujang Jjigae (Korean Spicy Chili Paste Stew)

 • Potato.
 One small-ish potato thickens the stew and soaks up all the flavorful broth.
 Adds wonderful texture and flavor.

 • Garlic + Green onions.
+Not just a garnish!
 The aromatics that flavor the stew.

 • Greens.
 Add a big handful of greens right before serving.
 A classic Korean flavor is Ssuk, also called Chinese crown daisy or Tong Ho.
 Other suggestions: spinach, watercress, cilantro, or perilla leaves.
 Toss in a big handful at the end for herbal freshness and color.